7.1 General context

 After the German Act to strengthen health promotion and prevention (Präventionsgesetz) came into force in 2015, the Collaborative Network set up health equity coordination centres (Koordinierungsstellen Gesundheitliche Chancengleichheit) on a federal level across the country.
 Their task is to stimulate dialogue and collaboration between stakeholders on a federal, state and municipal level, identify and disseminate good practice projects and thus promote quality development.
 They support and advise local authorities as part of the partner process “Health for all”.

 Drawing on experience from good practice projects, the Collaborative Network has compiled general recommendations for action and implementation strategies to improve the health of children and young people in difficult social situations, but also for special life phases and periods of transition.
-The twelve good practice criteria devised by the Collaborative Network’s task force can be used as a quality guideline to align services to the needs of target groups.
+The good practice criteria devised by the Collaborative Network’s task force can be used as a quality guideline to align services to the needs of target groups.
 The recommendations for action are implemented in the context of the local partner process "Health for all" (Gesundheit für alle).

 Participation

 In the mid-2000s, certain criteria and processes were introduced to develop and safeguard the quality of health promotion activities.
 This came in response to calls from the field and financial backers to be able to better identify and promote effective concepts.
-The German Collaborative Network for Equity in Health (Kooperationsverbund Gesundheitliche Chancengleichheit) lists participation as one of its 12 good practices.
+The German Collaborative Network for Equity in Health (Kooperationsverbund Gesundheitliche Chancengleichheit) lists participation as one of its good practices.
 The Collaborative Network’s website presents good practice projects that encourage children and young people to participate in health promotion activities.

 Children and young people in the COVID-19 pandemic

 In its studies JuCo (Experiences and Perspectives of Young People During the COVID-19 Pandemic) and KiCo (Experiences and Perspectives of Parents and Their Children During Lockdown), the research network "Childhood – Youth – Family in the COVID-19 Crisis" (Kindheit – Jugend – Familie in der Corona-Zeit) has made it clear that the COVID-19 crisis has had a significant impact on young people and their families.
-Among other things, children and young people are affected by lack of exercise, isolation and fears about the future.
+Among other things, children and young people were affected by lack of exercise, isolation and fears about the future.

 Physical exercise and diet